 . set obs 1000 . set seed 2414830

 We then generate our new variable.
 To see the results, we summarize it.

 . generate weib_mt64 = rweibull(3,1) . summarize weib_mt64

 For more information about the Mersenne Twister, see Methods and formulas.

-To learn more about Stata's new random-number functions and the statistical distribution functions that accompany them, see Statistical distribution functions.
+To learn more about Stata's random-number functions and the statistical distribution functions that accompany them, see Statistical functions.